 4. Well-Planned Weekender

-Outside of Ampleforth, York offers plenty of attractions for families and a cosmopolitan vibe for friends or couples to enjoy.
+Harrogate and York offer plenty of attractions for families and a cosmopolitan vibe for friends or couples to enjoy.
 You’re also spoilt for choice when fuelling up the night before.
-What’s more, our Express Sign-on is held at the Giant York Bike Shop in the city centre.
+What’s more, our Express Sign-on is held the day before so grab your Rider Pack and get yourself ready early.

 Never let yourself get hungry or thirsty in the lead up to a big event.
 Snack often and keep sipping water.
 We throw in an hydro tab (one per day), keeping our body's electrolyte levels in check to ward of cramp, which will no doubt try to bite you in the latter part of the ride.